-Rule Modification Rule 1-3 Javelin is not permitted in Ohio Rule 3-2-3 In dual, triangular, or quad meets the referee/starter is required to be a Class 1 registered official; In meets involving 5 or more schools, the referee must be a Class 1 registered official Rule 3-2-6 Conferences may not adopt special rules for interrupted events Rule 3-4-1 The Referee MUST be a Class 1 registered official for high school meets (recommended for middle school) Rule 3-5-1 No Jury of Appeals in Ohio Rule 3-8-8 The FAT operator may not recall a race Rule 4-1-3 Field event contestants must report before the start of their flight Rule 4-2-2 When athletes exceed the participation limitation, the team is penalized as if they had used an ineligible athlete Rule 4-2-4 Schools and Conferences may not put aside event entry limitations Rule 4-2-4-d Teams CANNOT designate in advance which team will score, however, only one team from each school may score Rule 4-3-1b1 Uniforms must have numbers assigned to the school by the OHSAA and rosters with these numbers must be provided to meet management and/or opposing coaches.
-Duplicate numbers are not permitted in the same event.
-Rule 4-3 No head gear may be used except headbands manufactured for that purpose and navy watch style Caps Rule 4-6-7g The use of video productions may not be used by coaches or athletes for coaching purposes Rule 5-2-4 In TOURNAMENT competition, the $4x400$ meter relay shall start using a 3 turn stagger, the $4x800$ relay and the 800 meter run shall use a 2-turn stagger, and the 1600 and 3200 meter run shall use a 1-turn stagger Rule 5-8-2 Finish line aids are not permitted Rule 6-2-1 and 7-6-8 In "team field events" each athlete shall get 4 attempts with no finals Rule 7-5-22 In the event of a broken pole, competitors are allowed one run through without a bar with a replacement pole Rule 7-5-30 Jump offs for qualifying places in tournaments are NOT tie breakers, and those involved in the jump off shall be allowed a reasonable warm up Rule 9-2-3 The use of modified scoring system is approved in Ohio
+- Rule 1-3 Javelin is not permitted in Ohio - Rule 3-2-3 In dual, triangular, or quad meets the referee/starter is required to be a Class 1 registered official; In meets involving 5 or more schools, the referee must be a Class 1 registered official; the referee MUST be a Class 1 registered official for ALL high school meets, while it is RECOMMENDED for middle school meets. - Rule 3-2-6 Conferences may not adopt special rules for interrupted events - Rule 3-5-1 No Jury of Appeals in Ohio - Rule 3-8-7 The FAT operator may not recall a race - Rule 4-1-3 Field event contestants must report before the start of their flight - Rule 4-2-2 When athletes exceed the participation limitation, the team is penalized as if they had used an ineligible athlete - Rule 4-2-4 Schools and Conferences may not put aside event entry limitations - Rule 4-2-4-d Teams CANNOT designate in advance which team will score, however, only one team from each school may score - Rule 4-3-1b1 Uniforms must have numbers assigned to the school by the OHSAA and rosters with these numbers must be provided to meet management and/or opposing coaches.
+Duplicate numbers are not permitted in the same event. - Rule 4-3 No head gear may be used except headbands manufactured (with or without sequins) for that purpose and navy watch style caps - Rule 5-2-4 In TOURNAMENT competition, the 4x400 meter relay shall start using a 3 turn stagger, the 4x800 relay and the 800 meter run shall use a 2-turn stagger, and the 1600 and 3200 meter run shall use a 1-turn stagger - Rule 5-8-2 Finish line aids are not permitted - Rule 6-2-1 In "team field events" each athlete shall get 4 attempts with no finals - and 7-2-9 - Rule 7-5-20 In the event of a broken pole, competitors are allowed one run through without a bar with a replacement pole

+Rule 7-3-2 Jump offs for qualifying places in tournaments are NOT tie breakers, and those involved in the jump off shall be allowed a reasonable warm up AFTER the competition is completed and before the actual jump off begins.